genesiscommunitysuccess/docs/docs/01_getting-started/09_training/01_ssdt-day1.md

 20 mins
 :::

 Let´s start the hands-on doing the first exercise.
-We are going to change the database configurations to use any [technology supported](/database/database-technology/overview/).
+We are going create a global custom definition to set the nullability for Trade table fields.
+Create a new item in the system definition and use it in the fields definition file.

-:::tip changing genesis-system-definition configurations To do this exercise, clone the Developer Training [repository](https://github.com/genesiscommunitysuccess/devtraining-gama), go to the file **genesis-system-definition.kts** and change the global items `DbLayer` and `DbHost`.
-If you are running localhost, make sure you changed the system host accordingly.
+:::tip changing genesis-system-definition configurations To do this exercise, clone the Developer Training [repository](https://github.com/genesiscommunitysuccess/devtraining-gama), go to the file **genesis-system-definition.kts** and do the changes.
+Then, go to the fields definition file and set the *nullable* using SysDef.

 After the changes don't forget to run *build*, *install-site-specific* and *deploy* tasks.
 :::